MrLuisAmador/SPF13-Vim_Commands/README.md

 This is for people wanting to make the switch from **Sublime Text** to **Vim**.
 My goal is to be able to reference all of the popular shortcuts that we use with Sublime Text and display how to do them with spf13-vim.

-FYI, All of this information can be attained by searching for the **README** file of each installed plugin of spf13-vim.
-You will also have to be familiar with using **Vim**, so come back once you feel comfortable with Vim and your wrist will thank you in the future.
+More information can be attained by searching for the **README** file of each installed plugin of spf13-vim.
+You will also have to be familiar with basic **Vim**, so come back once you feel comfortable with Vim and your wrist will thank you in the future.

-##Vim Command Mode

-I consider this the command palette of **Vim**.
-There is too much to document on the command mode, so once again, I’m only going to display what I feel is in comparison to
-Sublime Text.

 ##General